EMD SD70 series: SD70MACH

 The SD70MACH is an SD70MAC rebuilt by Progress Rail for Metra.
 A purchase of 15 SD70MACHs for passenger service has been approved, with options of up to 27 more.
 The first unit was delivered in 2022 and entered service in late 2023.
 They are the first six-axle passenger locomotives since the EMD F40C and the Alaska Railroad's HEP-equipped SD70MACs.

 The rebuild includes the addition of head end power (HEP) along with meeting Tier 3 emissions.
 The axles are configured in a B1-1B configuration as one inverter is repurposed for supplying HEP.
-The SD70MACH is designed to be significantly quieter than older freight models, generating 85 dBA Of noise during idle and operating which is 40% quieter than the SD70AC and also designed to have a 50% smaller noise footprint compared to the F40PHs.
+The SD70MACH is designed to be significantly quieter than older freight models, generating 85 dBA during idle and operating which is 40% quieter than the SD70AC and also designed to have a 50% smaller noise footprint compared to the F40PHs.

 SD70ICC

 The SD70ICC is an SD70M-2 rebuilt with AC traction by Progress Rail.
-Units are rebuilt from Norfolk Southern & PRLX SD70M-2's.
+Units are rebuilt from Norfolk Southern and PRLX SD70M-2's.
 Norfolk Southern is currently the only operator of these units.
+96 more of these rebuilds are planned.